Orchestral Trumpets in G by Antoine Courtois

 While visiting a collector and accomplished trumpet soloist in Paris, I was able to examine three beautiful 19th century trumpets by Courtois: a natural trumpet from the 1880s, an English slide trumpet from the 1870s and the most spectacular is a valve trumpet from 1863.
 The latter was presented as first prize to the winner of the annual trumpet competition at the Paris Conservatory, Emile Laurent.
 This annual tradition dates at least to the 1840s.
 Click on images below for larger views.

 He had a fourth Courtois trumpet that was in rough condition, missing its pistons and other valve parts and all its crooks.
 As rare and valuable as these are, he had already been told that this would cost more to restore than its value after restoration, so he was interested in parting with it.
 Photos below show it before and after restoration, including a case similar to originals.
+Since this was a retirement project, the number of hours involved were not of consequence.
 This trumpet was made for École Nationale de St. Omer, a secondary school in St. Denis, Paris in about 1880.

 Below are photos of a Courtois trumpet that I first saw in 2017 in Arnold Myers’ office, while visiting Edinburgh during the joint meeting of the AMIS and Galpin Society.
 Since it had a very early serial number, Arnold was interested in adding it to his very important collection.
 He asked my opinion on it, without giving me any clues and I immediately recognized the valve section as being from a 19th century orchestral trumpet, probably in F or G. Obviously, Arnold already knew that it had been remodeled into a cornet in Bb at some time after F trumpets were obsolete and unwanted.

 More than three years later, I got an email from Scott Smith, expert on early Courtois trumpets, with a photo of the same instrument.
 He was interested in converting it back to its original form.
 These orchestral trumpets made by Courtois in both F and G, were the standard for orchestras in France, Britain and the USA.
-They were copied by many other makers, although all the copies that I’ve seen were in F. This is an early example, having been made about 1870 and the second oldest F or G trumpet by Courtois that we know about.
+They were copied by many other makers, although all the copies that I’ve seen were in F. This is an early example, having been made about 1870 and the fifth oldest valve trumpet by Courtois that we know about.

 Once I had the silver plating stripped, I spent quite a bit of time looking for any evidence of its original form.
 I was quite confident that it had been in either F or G based on the dimensions of the bell and valve bore.
 I’m fortunate to have taken a lot of measurements of one in G that was owned by Dr Richard Birkemeier (now Barry Bauguess) that I had worked on several times.
 That trumpet is shown below with the E natural crook inserted.